-- Provides campus leadership in the development, delivery, and assessment of co-curricular experiences for students - Provides overall support and administration for University Student Services - · Assists students who are experiencing challenges with university life - Supplies information on appeals, grievances, and university policies regarding students - Registers and regulates student groups and associations on campus in conjunction with the Students' Union Student Group Services and - · Administers the Student Engagement Grant (SEG) programs
+Provides campus leadership in the development, delivery, and assessment of support services and co-curricular experiences for students

+- Provides overall support and administration for University Student Services (see \$24.16) - Assists students who are experiencing challenges with university life - Supplies information on appeals, grievances, and university policies regarding students - registers and regulates student groups and associations on campus in conjunction with the Students' Union Student Group Services

-24.10 Office of Safe Disclosure & Human Rights
+24.9 Office of Safe Disclosure & Human Rights

-312 Campus Tower; phone (780) 492-7325; www.disclosure.ualberta.ca
+300 Campus Tower; phone (780) 492-7325; www.disclosure.ualberta.ca

-The Office of Safe Disclosure & Human Rights (OSDHR) is available to students, staff and faculty of the University of Alberta who wish to come forward with concerns or questions regarding how University policies, procedures or ethical standards are being applied.
+The Office of Safe Disclosure & Human Rights (OSDHR) is available to students, staff and faculty of the University of Alberta who wish to disclose or have questions regarding how University policies, procedures or ethical standards are being applied.
 Individuals who disclose information to the OSDHR can expect a safe, neutral and confidential process.
-The OSDHR refers matters to the most appropriate service provider at the University for resolution.
+The OSDHR refers individuals to the most appropriate service provider at the University for issue resolution.
+OSDHR also provides intake and advice on matters pertaining to the Public Interest Disclosure Act.
 The Office is also responsible for Human Rights advice, education, awareness, and reporting activities for the University of Alberta.
 The OSDHR is committed to honoring the principles of confidentiality, due process and privacy legislation.

-24.11 Printing and Duplicating Services
+24.10 Printing and Duplicating Services